What is a museum in France?

 The “museums of France” have four major permanent missions:

-- preserve, restore, study and enrich their collections;
+- conserve, restore, study and enrich their collections;

 - make them accessible to the wider public;

-- design and implement education and dissemination actions aimed at ensuring equal access to culture for all;
+- Design and implement education and dissemination actions to ensure equal access to culture for all;

 - contribute to the advancement of knowledge and research.

-To be approved, a museum must meet four criteria:
+To be accredited, a museum must meet four criteria:

-- be directed by scientific staff from the territorial or national cultural sector (curator or conservation attaché);
+- be led by scientific staff from the territorial or national cultural sector (curator or curator);

-- have an educational service in its own or in network with other museums;
+- have an educational service in its own right or in a network with other museums;

 - maintain an inventory of its collections;

-- Draft a Scientific and Cultural Project (CSP) that sets out its main orientations.
+- write a scientific and cultural project (PSC) that sets its main orientations.

-The official list of institutions with the designation "Musée de France" is updated at least once a year, according to the opinions of the High Council of Museums of France, on the attribution, change or withdrawal of the name "Musée de France".
+The official list of institutions with the name "Musée de France" is updated at least once a year, based on the opinions of the High Council of Museums of France, on the attribution, change or withdrawal of the name "Musée de France".

-- Addition of an “s” to Pêcherie for the M0715; Normandie; Seine-Maritime; Fécamp; Les Pêcheries, musée de Fécamp
+- Addition of an «s» to Pêcherie for the M0715; Normandy; Seine-Maritime; Fécamp; Les Pêcheries, musée de Fécamp

 - Correction of the city: Rochechouart and not Limoges for the M0506; Nouvelle-Aquitaine; Haute-Vienne; Rochechouart; departmental museum of contemporary art

-- Correction of the designation "Musée d'art moderne et contemporain de Saint-Etienne Métropole" and not "Musée d'art moderne et contemporain de Saint-Etienne Métropole musée d'art moderne" for the M1024
+- Correction of the name "musée d'art moderne et contemporain de Saint-Etienne Métropole" and not "musée d'art moderne et contemporain de Saint-Etienne Métropole musée d'art moderne" for the M1024

-- Abolition of the duplicate for M0304 "Museum of Hosiery" and conservation of the name "Historical Museum of Troyes and Champagne"
+- Deletion of the duplicate for M0304 "museum of hosiery" and conservation of the name "historical museum of Troyes and Champagne"

 Correction of identifiers on 27/01/2022

-- Correction of the identifier M1042 in M1156 for the archaeological museum of Saint-Romain-en-Gal
+- Correction of M1042 in M1156 for the archaeological museum of Saint-Romain-en-Gal

-- Assignment of the M1212 identifier to the Champollion de Vif museum (instead of the M1209 identifier)
+- Attribution of the M1212 identifier to the Champollion de Vif museum (instead of the M1209 identifier)

 - M0136: Chatillon-sur-Seine = > Châtillon-sur-Seine